zyzo/izberg-api-python/README.md

 ### Search for a range of products

-Not every proprety of products or productOffer can be scanned with the <code>search()</code> method, but a lot can be, like name, gender, made_in, description etc...<br>
+Not every proprety of Product or productOffer can be scanned with the <code>search()</code> method, but a lot can be, like name, gender, made_in, description etc...<br>
 Let's look for every product wich name's contains the string "Robe".
 The meta variable contains info about the returned list.
 ```python
 products, meta = api_handler.Product.search({"name__icontains": "Robe"})